-Victims of crime and persons involved in emergency situations on campus are advised and strongly encouraged to promptly report incidents to campus security (F.A.S.P.
-First Alarm Security and Protection) and local law enforcement.
+Victims of crime and persons involved in emergency situations on campus are advised and strongly encouraged to promptly report incidents to Campus Safety (F.A.S.P.
+Allied Universal Security and Protection) and local law enforcement.
 Most crimes can be reported anonymously if the caller chooses.
-Reports of crime may also be made to Campus Security Authorities who include department, designated official including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organization Program Managers and all Athletic Coaches and Assistant Coaches.
+Reports of crime may also be made to Campus Safety Authorities who include department, designated official including but not limited to Vice Presidents, Directors, Deans, Department Heads, Student Affairs, Student Organization Program Managers and all Athletic Coaches and Assistant Coaches.